Te Mato Vai: PACl on Trial.

 In designing and delivering future water supplies, infrastructure, services and operations will be provided in a manner that ensures that ecological flows are maintained in natural streams and waterways to the greatest extent practicable in order to ensure the protection of freshwater and coastal ecosystems.

 Cook Islands National Water Policy (2016)

-An assessment will likely include evidence that — given the system employs standardised water engineering methods — the proposed treatment-method will ‘work’ to achieve a set water standard.
-However it is also necessary to evaluate the true cost of long-term chemical-use, such as fate of the wastes that are generated (water treatment residuals - WTRs).
+An engineering assessment will likely include evidence that — given the system employs standardised water engineering methods — the proposed treatment-method will ‘work’ to achieve drinking-water standards.
+However a genuine EIA would also evaluate the true cost of long-term chemical-use, such as fate of the wastes that are generated (water treatment residuals - WTRs).
 The operation of the new Te Mato Vai system proposes the discharge of WTRs into onsite storage ponds (lagoons), streams, and landfill.

 There is now increasing concern on the impact to the aquatic environment (Helserman, 2009).
 The direct disposal of WTR to watercourses is now illegal (South Africa National Water Act No 36 of 1998)… Monitoring is required depending on the daily volume discharge, the specific municipal bylaws per region and type of permit granted whereby oil and grease and biotic index monitoring may also be required.
 Periodic discharges of accumulated sludge from settling tanks can possibly disrupt stable ecosystems more than a continuous low-level discharge.

 Guidelines and Good Practices for Water Treatment Residues Handling, Disposal and Reuse in South Africa (2017)

 The sustainability of the treatment method can be evaulated by considering the hierachy of potential waste disposal and management strategies, where preventing or minimising waste production is most favourable.